sparkslabs/pyxie/doc/language-status.md

 This naturally enables a wide selection of functionality to start making Pyxie useful.

+### Very Nearly Bare Minimum Support

+Now supports control structures, key statements

+* while (arbitrary expression for control)
+* break/continue
+* if
+* elif
+* else
+* print
+* function calls
+* assignment

+Key expression support:

+* Variables have their types inferred for int, bool, char, float, string, hex, binary, octal
+* Parenthesised expressions
+* Comparisons (>,<,>=,<=, !=,<>, ==)
+* Boolean operators: and, or, not

+This means we can almost start writing useful programs, but in particular can start creating simplistic benchmarks for measuring run speed.

 ## Grammar Currently Supported

 Clearly we're not going to implement the full language spec in one go, so this